daxionga/MMX/README.md

-MM - Miner Manager
+MMX - Miner Manager with Exstension
 ==================

-Miner Manager is a bitcoin task generator firmware that fit FPGA and faster mining machine
+Miner Manager is a stratum task generator firmware that fit FPGA and ASIC miners.

 Main objectives
 =============
 * It is using stratum protocol
-* Generator the task inside FPGA. all Double-SHA256 was done by FPGA. far more faster then CPU
+* It generate the tasks (block headers) inside FPGA. all Double-SHA256 was done by FPGA, far more faster than CPU.
-* Test the nonce inside the FPGA. only report the >= DIFF taskes back to host (cgminer)
+* Test the nonce inside the FPGA. only report the >= DIFF tasks back to the host (CGMiner)
-* It fit any kinds of bitcoin mining ASIC, (you may needs some VerilogHDL coding)
+* It fits any kinds of stratum mining ASIC, (you may needs some VerilogHDL coding)
-* It have LM32 CPU inside, fit in XC6SLX16 small FPGAs
+* It has a LM32 CPU inside, fit in XC6SLX16 small FPGAs
 * The MM datasheet: http://downloads.canaan-creative.com/software/mm/MM_SOC_Specification.pdf

 Directory structure
 ===================

-* `firmware`: C code running in LatticeMico32 soft processor
+* `firmware`: C codes running in LatticeMico32 soft processor
 * `ipcores_dir`: IP cores
 * `synth`: Directory for synthesize and build of the hardware part
 * `verilog`: The VerilogHDL source code